WizardGit/StingerRunRacing/README.md

 add an inventory to freeroam
-add wandering boat in lake to level four add wandering speedstinger pack to freeroam or part of quest? put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire fireball frenzy with admin heads on targets add human class
+add wandering boat in lake to level four add wandering speedstinger pack to freeroam or part of quest? fireball frenzy with admin heads on targets add human class
 Add purposes and comments to scripts